Thank you for reading our post, please rate this article at the end.

 If you like this article, please check out our other RV articles here or our RV guides here.

 While diesel RVs are on the higher side, they retain their value longer and can be a good investment for anyone seeking to RV for a long time.
-However, there are also high-quality and durable gas RVs, which cost way more than the average gas RV.
+However, there are also high-quality, durable gas RVs that cost way more than the average gas RV.

 Thus, you should consider your budget and RV lifestyle before deciding which RV to settle for.
 You can go with a gas RV if you have less money to spend on an RV.
 If you’ll be RVing for a long time, you might want to save and get a diesel RV.